 JOIN THE CLUB

-Individual Membership Dues: Only $20 — Memberships allow you to bring friends, family, and coworkers to play, but non-members can not have the equipment code.
+Individual Membership Dues: $20 — Memberships allow you to bring friends, family, and coworkers to play, but non-members can not have the equipment code.
 Complete the membership form below and mail to Julia Ely (BBC) 322 Bay Rd, Shelburne, VT 05482.

 Family Membership Dues: Only $40 and cover memberships you and your spouse (significant other), and your children under 18.
 Complete the membership form below and mail to Julia Ely (BBC) 322 Bay Rd, Shelburne, VT 05482.